mlcommons/ck/docs/README.md

 in a transparent and non-intrusive way.

-CM is being developed by the [public MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) to solve the "dependency hell" for ML and AI systems, reduce their development, benchmarking, optimization and deployment time, and automate [reproducibility initiatives and artifact evaluation at conferences](https://cTuning.org/ae).
+CM is being developed by the [public MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) to solve the "dependency hell" for ML and AI systems, reduce their development, benchmarking, optimization, and deployment time, and automate [reproducibility initiatives and artifact evaluation at conferences](https://cTuning.org/ae).

 CM powers the [Collective Knowledge platform (MLCommons CK playground)](https://access.cKnowledge.org)